SPECIAL HIGH SCHOOLS

-Twenty alternative high schools with 3500 students operate throughout Israel including ten in Arab sectors.
+Seventeen alternative high schools with 3200 enrolled students operate throughout Israel (9 in the Jewish sector and 8 in the Arab sector).
 Students with a wide range of problems including abuse, neglect, addiction, and many from underprivileged backgrounds are welcomed into small classrooms taught by specially trained, caring teachers.

 Many new immigrants from Ethiopia and the former Soviet Union are also enrolled in the high schools.
 These schools combine academic subjects with courses in field such as communications, computer science, photography, computer graphics and fashion design.
 Teenage boys and girls combine theoretical studies with technological and vocational training.